ArcadiaPower/arc-quickstart/README.md

 ```.sh
 ARCADIA_WEBHOOK_ID=<id from last response>
 ```

+We should also copy the value from the `signing_key` field in the response to `.env` in order to set the `ARCADIA_WEBHOOK_SIGNING_KEY` environment variable.
+Note that if your server is still running, it will need to be stopped and started again to pick up this change.

 Your registered webhook endpoint is only valid as long as your ngrok session is active.
 Note that if you terminate your `ngrok` session, or if your session expires after the default limit of 2 hours, you will need to re-run the `ngrok` command and register a new webhook.